Uzbek doctor, 39, dies after coronavirus self-treatment

 The 39-year-old man had been in contact with Uzbek “patient zero”, it said in a statement, who appeared to have infected him.

-He was hospitalized on March 26 in grave condition and died two days later, becoming the second coronavirus patient to die in the former Soviet republic.
+He was hospitalised on March 26 in grave condition and died two days later, becoming the second coronavirus patient to die in the former Soviet republic.